xuan-li/job_scheduler/README.md

 A Python library for scheduling and running jobs across multiple GPUs with automatic load balancing and resource management.

+> **⚠️ Warning**: This code was generated and written by Cursor AI.
+Please review and test thoroughly before using in production environments.

 ## Features

 - **GPU Load Balancing**: Automatically distributes jobs across available GPUs based on memory usage